-Marked with nobility and prestige, the Ordre de Montréal recognizes 17 individuals each year, following a public call for nominations.
+The Ordre de Montréal, which is marked with nobility and prestige, recognizes 17 prominent personalities each year, following a public call for nominations.
 Recipients of the honour have distinguished themselves in one or more of the following ways, regardless of their area of activity:

 The honours are intended for both native Montrealers and those who have chosen Montréal as their adoptive city.
 Nominees, as well as persons who put forward or support nominations, must meet at least one of the following criteria: